thorvg/thorvg/README.md

 <br />
 <br />
 ### Rive
 We're also building a [Rive](https://rive.app/) port which supports Rive Animation run through the ThorVG backend.
-Rive is a new modern animation platform that supports fancy, user interactive vector animations.
+Rive is a brand new animation platform that supports fancy, user interactive vector animations.
 For more details see [Rive-Tizen](https://github.com/rive-app/rive-tizen) on [Github](https://github.com/rive-app/).

 <p align="center">